 Wednesday | September 18, 2019 | by Yetunde Oshinkale

-Yetunde Oshinkale is a WES Ambassador who immigrated to the United States from Nigeria and is now a teaching assistant at Capella University.
+Yetunde Oshinkale is a WES Ambassador who immigrated to the United States from Nigeria.
+She is now a teaching assistant at Capella University.

-She received her current position thanks to the guidance and assistance of a professional mentor who shared many of her own goals.
+She received her current position thanks to guidance from a professional mentor who understood her goals.
 In this blog, she shares some of the advice she learned about how to choose a mentor and what to look for in a successful mentorship.

 Read about her experience below.
 Then, find out if a mentorship is right for your journey as a newcomer to the United States.

 Mentorships are now an indispensable part of work culture in the United States.

 Identifying strong mentors in your field is a good way to set yourself up for significant career transitions.
 It’s important to working productively with them to achieve a set of goals.
 Many organizations offer formal programs so that more junior employees can benefit from formal mentorships with more seasoned professionals in their department, company, or industry.

 - The definition of mentorship